 There are approximately 10 different OA groups that meet in the Pierce County area.
 Our different groups are able to give and receive support from each other by forming an intergroup.
 The Pierce County Intergroup (PCI) does not govern these groups but is actually accountable to them.
 Our mission statement is “Inspire and Foster Recovery.”
-To support this mission, PCI primarily organizes cross-group activities such as marathons, retreats, public outreach initiatives, and will soon be publishing a newsletter.
+To support this mission, PCI primarily organizes cross-group activities such as marathons, retreats, public outreach initiatives, and a newsletter.

 Each group may send a representative to the monthly PCI business meeting to vote on all matters, including the election of PCI officers.
 PCI also elects and sends a delegate to represent our groups at the Pacific Northwest Region One Assembly and the World Service Business Conference.

 How can I be a part of Pierce County Intergroup?

 OA has identified a number of tools that help us achieve and maintain abstinence and recovery from our disease when used on a regular basis.
 Service is one of these nine tools and PCI offers a number of opportunities to serve the members and groups in our area.
 Opportunities include representing a group at the monthly PCI business meeting, serving as a PCI officer, volunteering to assist in planning an event, providing feedback on PCI initiatives, serving as the PCI delegate, or sharing specific skills such as preparing a flyer or writing content for our newsletter.
 Please reach out to our PCI Chair (firstname.lastname@example.org) to find out how you can contribute.